kevinfiol/typeok/README.md

 ## Credits

-Check out [jty](https://github.com/userpixel/jty) by [Alex Ewerlöf ](https://github.com/userpixel), which was the original inspiration for this utility.
+Check out [jty](https://github.com/userpixel/jty) by [Alex Ewerlöf](https://github.com/userpixel), which was the original inspiration for this utility.